by Chris Williams | Sep 12, 2022 | Blog, Leadership

 From setting them up for success on their first day on the job to cheering them on as they grow into the roles they want, you won’t regret intentionally investing in your team.
 Showing your employees you want them at your company is the best way to ensure they stay.
 Remember, their success is ultimately your success too.

 The first pillar of building a resilient business is having a clear Strategy as defined in your mission, vision, and values.
-While you can have a stellar vision and business model, they are essentially worthless without the3 pillars of a resilient business right people to come alongside you to make that vision a reality.
+While you can have a stellar vision and business model, they are essentially worthless without the right people to come alongside you to make that vision a reality.
 Which brings us to the second pillar: People.

 In his book “Good to Great,” Jim Collins compares his “who before what” concept to a bus.
 He asserts that the most successful, resilient businesses ensure they have the right people on the bus before figuring out where to drive it.